From complex microstructures

 Experimental validation that consolidates the model and de-risks the next design iterations.

-A change in dose, writing speed, resin or post-treatment alters the mechanical properties — but by how much?
-Without measurement, development proceeds blindly.
+A change of process, in your tests or in production, alters the mechanical properties — but by how much?
+Without measurement, development proceeds blindly or your production can diverge.

-Comparative measurement campaigns, with a constant protocol, quantify the effect of each fabrication parameter on stiffness, modulus or viscoelastic behavior.
+Comparative measurement campaigns, with a constant protocol, quantify the effect of each process parameter on stiffness, modulus or viscoelastic behavior.

 Measured outputs